 For a report on the 2014 Conference, which a record-breaking 2,000 activists attended, click here.

-Labor Notes holds periodic Troublemakers Schools, day-long educational events.
-We're planning more!
-These schools offer a range of workshops on grassroots unionism and skills that officers and rank and filers need.
+We can bring the troublemaking to you!
+Labor Notes works with local unions and community groups to organize Troublemakers Schools, bringing labor activists in your city or region together for a day of workshops on grassroots unionism and skills that officers and rank and filers need.
 Check this site for announcements of dates and locations.
-Or if you’d like to help build a school in your city, email Samantha Winslow samantha[at]labornotes[dot]org.
+Or if you’d like to help build a school in your city, email Samantha Winslow at samantha[at]labornotes[dot]org.

 Donating to Labor Notes